 Skip to main content

-Learn how to use Reown AppKit to enable wallet connections and interact with the Monad network.
+This guide shows you how to use Reown AppKit to enable wallet connections and interact with the Monad network.
+AppKit provides seamless wallet connections, including email/social logins, smart accounts, one-click authentication, and wallet notifications.

 For this tutorial, we'll be using Next.js, though you can use any other framework compatible with AppKit.